 • How can I protect my eyes from increased screen time?

-Consider these types of questions (and more) when thinking about how to market your practice, stay abreast of changes in the field, and keep your patients properly informed.
+Consider these types of questions (and more) when thinking about how to market your practice, how to stay abreast of changes in the field, and how to keep your patients properly informed.

 The post What Are Top Patient Concerns Regarding Eye Health Right Now? appeared first on Optometry 411.